openyourbox/django-learn/README.md

 # django-learn
 I learn django and make notes

-it is the second time that i use git
+it is the third time that i use git